JulienOrain/documentation/docs/getting-started/install/index.md

 In the pop-up window select:

 * Environment Variables
-* In the Enviroment Variables pop-up, select Path from the User environment variables
+* In the Environment Variables pop-up, select Path from the User environment variables
 * Select Edit then
 * Select Browse...
 * Navigate to the folder where you downloaded the reliably executable